taustation-fan/players-guide/README.md

 When you win such a fight, you can loot the opponent, which tends to give you on the order of 1 to 50 credits, and you gain a reward.
-The reward is often a ration, but it can also be a piece of armoury or a weapon.
+The reward on lower-level stations is often a piece of armor or a weapon, and on higher-level stations it can be a ration.

 You also gain experience from victorious combat, more so than from career tasks or side jobs.